NickBot-dev/Creating-VMs-Azure/README.md

 </p>
 <p>
 From the Networding tab, we'll need to specify a name for our Virtual Network.
-This is important because the Linux VM must have the same Virtual network Name.
-The rest is set by default and we now click "Review + Create"
+This is important because the Linux VM must have the same Virtual Network as the Windows VM.
+The rest is set by default, click "Review + Create"
 </p>
 <br />